typesandtimes/tale/_posts/2019-05-24-royal-astronomical-society-python.md

     Technically, it picks put the Eastern Standard Time offset of -5h, but along with [that offset](https://github.com/eggert/tz/blob/2019a/northamerica#L339) comes the `US` daylight saving time rule.
 [That rule](https://github.com/eggert/tz/blob/2019a/northamerica#L162) then says that the datetime falls within a DST period and so 1h should be added to the offset, resulting in -4h.

 [^pytzcode]:
-    Pytz's `tzinfo` objects are intialized with the very first GMT offset of the zone [here](https://github.com/stub42/pytz/blob/master/src/pytz/tzinfo.py#L186).
-Then in its implementation of the `utcoffset` method, [here](https://github.com/stub42/pytz/blob/master/src/pytz/tzinfo.py#L425), it simply uses that same offset rather than indexing into the stored data with the datetime.
+    Pytz's `tzinfo` objects are intialized with the very first GMT offset of the zone [here](https://github.com/stub42/pytz/blob/master/src/pytz/tzinfo.py#L186-L187).
+Then in its [implementation] (https://github.com/stub42/pytz/blob/master/src/pytz/tzinfo.py#L425) of the `utcoffset` method, called by the `print` method, it simply uses that same offset rather than indexing into the stored data with the datetime.